-Though I’ve traveled to more than 20 countries and hiked more than 400 miles, I had no idea that one of the most amazing hikes in the world was in my home state.
+Though I’ve traveled to more than 20 countries and hiked more than 400 miles of trails, I had no idea that one of the most amazing hikes in the world was in my home state.
 Yosemite deserves all the fame it gets.
 It’s one of a kind with the lush quantity and variety of stunning mountain-sized rocks and waterfalls that compare to nothing I’ve seen before.

 So here’s the dirt.